Sohil876/dumpgfx/README.md

-Dumpgfx : Its a graphics dumo utility used to dump graphics file outside of the roms in a gfx file in orderr to reduce rom size.
+Dumpgfx : Its a graphics demo utility used to dump graphics file outside of the roms in a gfx file in order to reduce rom size.

-NOTE:- This is orignally a fork (See Authors & README file) of https://code.google.com/p/gngeo/